jesugq/compiler-simplified-syntax-tree/README.md

 typedef struct function_info {
-    int args;                   // Number of arguments of the function. char numtype;               // Type of the function. char * identifier;          // Identifier of the function. param_list * list;          // Parameter List of the function.
+    int args;                   // Number of arguments of the function. int index;                  // Index position of the function. char numtype;               // Type of the function. char * identifier;          // Identifier of the function. param_list * list;          // Parameter List of the function.